python-postgres/fe/README.md

 If you have automated installations using PyPI, make sure that they specify a major version.

 - Support for older versions of PostgreSQL and Python will be removed.
-This will allow the driver to defer version parsing fixing #109, and better prepare for future versions.
+This will allow the driver to defer version parsing fixing (https://github.com/python-postgres/fe/issues/109), and better prepare for future versions.
-- The connection establishment strategy will be simplified to only performing one attempt. `sslmode` parameter should be considered deprecated.
-See #122 and #75.
+- The connection establishment strategy will be simplified to only performing one attempt. `sslmode` parameter should be considered deprecated. v1.4 will provide a new security parameter implying `sslmode=require`.
+See (https://github.com/python-postgres/fe/issues/122) and (https://github.com/python-postgres/fe/issues/75).
 - StoredProcedure will be removed.
-See #80.
+See (https://github.com/python-postgres/fe/issues/80).

 ### Installation